 - Leftovers can be stored in an airtight container in the fridge for 3-5 days.
 Reheat in the microwave for 1-2 minutes on high.

 - You can also freeze this dish (it will last for 3 months).
-Thaw in the fridge before you want to eat it.
+Thaw in the fridge and reheat before you eat it.